It’s virtually impossible to list all the many pitfalls to avoid when selling service contracts.

 For example, you’ll never read in an RFP: “We’re going out to bid because our service supplier propped open the back door and $250k worth of merchandise walked out”.

-Yet this is the info sales reps need to know to win.
-It’s needed to:
+Yet that is the kind of info sales reps need to know to win — AND IT’S NEVER IN RFPs.

 - Analyze the customer’s situation

 - Design a service solution

 But that data is never in an RFP (and I feel very confident in using “never” in this statement).
 RFPs only provide:

 - Scale & scope — so pricing can be finalized